frobware/openshift-keda-examples/README.md

-# Scale OpenShift ingresscontroller using Cluster Metrics Adapter (KEDA)
+# Scale OpenShift ingresscontroller using Cluster Metrics Autoscaler (KEDA)

 This repo is an example of:

-- Installing OpenShift Cluster Metrics Adapter operator on your cluster
+- Installing OpenShift Cluster Metrics Autoscaler operator on your cluster
-- Creating Cluster Metrics Adapter resources (triggerauthentication, scaledobject, etc)
+- Creating Cluster Metrics Autoscaler resources (triggerauthentication, scaledobject, etc)
 - Scaling the default ingresscontroller based on the number of nodes

 ## Useful links / prior work